 Sarah Raven, gardener, writer and TV personality, has it pretty good as far as I can tell.
 She lives in East Sussex, England, a mecca for gardeners, in a charming old dairy farm called Perch Hill where she has been gardening and hosting gardening courses for years.
-And if that isn’t enough to make you jealous, two years ago she and her family spent eight years living at Sissinghurst Castle in Kent, the family home of her husband Adam Nicolson, the grandson of the late great Vita Sackville-West.
+And if that isn’t enough to make you jealous, at one point, she and her family spent eight years living at Sissinghurst Castle in Kent, the family home of her husband Adam Nicolson, the grandson of the late great Vita Sackville-West.
 Their time there had a mission; both had books they wanted to write on the place and its history and much effort was spent trying to reconnect the property, now owned by the National Trust, to its agricultural roots.

 I visited Sarah years ago at Perch Hill and felt completely transported strolling around her garden.
 Like Sarah, it’s loaded with ideas.
 There are always projects on the go, and above all there’s lots of color.
 She is not one to shy away from a vibrant palette.
 Her borders–whether they are designed to be productive or simply ornamental–are always artfully filled with color and texture combinations to covet.
 On my visit I learned that bold combinations, such as plums-with-orange-and-reds (one of Sarah’s favorites), can be playful and sophisticated when done right.
 Photographer Ngoc Minh Ngo visited Perch Hill a few years ago in early June and captured the garden in its delightful allium phase.